2486 Pruden Blvd. Suffolk, VA 23434

 Dentures & Partials in Suffolk, VA

 Patients in need of dentures & partials can greatly benefit from Gwaltney Dental.
-Not only will we prepare your dentures & partials for you, but we will also inform you of how to best take care of your restored smile so that it will last you for many, many years to come.
+Not only will we prepare your dentures & partials for you, but we will also inform you of how to best take care of your restored smile so that it will last you for many years.

 Gwaltney Dental offers traditional dentures in addition to denture implants.
 Traditional removable dentures are more affordable and can be ready in less than a month.
 Denture implants are more expensive and will take months to complete the process.
 However, dentures held in place by dental implants offer better retention and will resemble natural teeth more closely.